 Kauaerangi Kauri Trail to the Pinnacles, Coromandel

-The main track, which is well sign-posted, leads up the Kauaerangi River valley, and you will come across several further campsites and side-tracks of various lengths along the way — these are worth exploring on another day.
-There are plenty of swimming holes in the valley, too.
+The main track, which is well sign-posted, leads up the Kauaerangi River valley, and you will come across several further campsites and side-tracks of various lengths along the way which are worth exploring on another day.
 Once across the first swing bridge, you will soon see the sign to a view of nearby Billygoat Falls, which are 180m high.
-Back on the main track, you’ll start climbing steadily, much of the time up steps cut into the rock for the packhorses, and you’ll be glad your own load is much lighter than theirs were.
-When you get to the Hydro Camp at the top, you’ll see evidence of the skids used to move kauri logs, and be equally glad you don't have to do that either.
+Back on the main track, you will start climbing steadily, much of the time up steps cut into the rock for the packhorses.
+When you get to the Hydro Camp at the top, you will see evidence of the skids used to move kauri logs, and be equally glad you don't have to do that either.
 Bullocks hauled the smaller logs, and the loggers also dammed the river to then breach it and send the bigger logs crashing down the valley.

-Now your sights are set on the Pinnacles summit, which you’ll reach after a short but very steep climb up well-built wooden steps.
-Then you’ll have to climb a couple of ladders, and finally scramble up the last section of rock using metal hand-holds.
-It's all well worth the effort because once you reach the fenced lookout area at the top, the views over the Coromandel Forest Park are stupendous.
+Now your sights are set on the Pinnacles summit, which you will reach after a short but very steep climb up well-built wooden steps.
+Then you will have to climb a couple of ladders, and finally scramble up the last section of rock using metal hand-holds.
+It's well worth the effort because once you reach the fenced lookout area at the top, the views over the Coromandel Forest Park are incredible.
 It's an exhilarating experience to be what feels like on top of the world, with steep valleys dropping away below you, vegetation clinging to the rocky cliffs.

 Because you can see so far in every direction, it's a popular move to aim to be here for sunset or, even better, sunrise.
-To see those pointy peaks silhouetted against a glowing sky is Instagram gold and an unforgettable experience, especially so since it’s always a gamble whether the sun and clouds will co-operate.
-Even if you don’t plan to make the effort yourself, you can be assured that you’ll hear others leaving their dormitory bunks in the early morning darkness to try their luck up top.
+To see those pointy peaks silhouetted against a glowing sky is Instagram gold and an unforgettable experience.